mitsuhiko/lucumr/2020/1/1/async-pressure.rst

 control.
 So why is `write` not doing an implicit `drain`?
 Well it's a massive API oversight and I'm not exactly sure how it happened.

+An important part that is very important here is that most sockets are based on TCP and TCP has built-in flow control.
+A writer will only write so fast as the reader is willing to accept (give or take some buffering involved).
+This is hidden from you entirely as a developer because not even the BSD socket libraries expose this implicit flow control handling.

 So did we fix our back pressure issue here?
 Well let's see how this whole thing would look like in a threading world.
 In a threading world our code most likely would have had a fixed number of threads running and the accept loop would have waited for a thread to become available to take over the request.
-In our async example however we now have an unbounded number of connnections we're willing to handle.
+In our async example however we now have an unbounded number of connections we're willing to handle.
 This similarly means we're willing to accept a very high number of connections even if it means that the system would potentially overload.
 In this very simple example this is probably less of an issue but imagine what would happen if we were